lthurl/Data-Visualization-QMSS2022/README.md

 Kickstarter has reportedly received almost $6 billion in pledges from 20 million backers to fund more than 200,000 creative projects, such as films, music, stage shows, comics, journalism, video games, technology and food-related projects.

-For this assignment, I am asking you to analyze the descriptions of kickstarter projects to identify commonalities of successful (and unsuccessful projects) using the text mining techniques we covered in the past two lectures.
+For this assignment, analyze the descriptions of kickstarter projects to identify commonalities of successful (and unsuccessful projects) using text mining techniques.